friendly-bits/geoip-shell/README.md

 ### **Reliability**:
 - Default source for ip lists is RIPE, which allows to avoid dependency on non-official 3rd parties.
 - Downloaded ip lists go through validation which safeguards against application of corrupted or incomplete lists to the firewall.
-- With nftables, utilizes nftables atomic rules replacement to completely eliminate time when geoip is disabled during an autoupdate.
+- With nftables, utilizes nftables atomic rules replacement to make the interaction with the system firewall fault-tolerant and to completely eliminate time when geoip is disabled during an automatic update.

 <details> <summary>Read more:</summary>